astrdino/UNIUNI-DSP-DriverPerformance/README.md

 - ✅ Application Login
 - ✅ Application Access Control (Administration + A group of Delivery Service Partner)
 - ✅ Split Screen

+- Scalability
+  - New Area, New Route, New DSP
 - ▫️ Languages Switch

 ## Project Log